Student and Alumni Stories

 Interview with Cathy Tran

-By Colin Michael Lynch
+Interview by Colin Michael Lynch

 My name is Cathy Tran, and I am a senior studying Neuroscience and Cognitive Science (NSCS) and I’m on the neurobiology track.
 I work in the lab of Dr. Lynne Oland and Dr. Leslie Tolbert where we study the interactions between neurons and astrocytes.
 I am also in the Undergraduate Biology Research Program (UBRP) and serve as UBRP Ambassadors President.
 As I love working with people, I eventually want to go to pharmacy school and use my knowledge of the brain to prescribe drugs that can help people cope with various cognitive disorders.
 I also love taking pictures and playing music on the horn, which I do with a few ensembles here at the U of A.